Germany to tune World Cup challenge at Alpine retreat

 Loew will also be without first choice keeper Manuel Neuer at the start with the Bayern Munich player wearing a sling following a shoulder injury in the same game.

-The coach's biggest concern, however, is his defence with the once solid German backline struggling to find stability in the past months.
+The coach's biggest concern, however, is his defense with the once solid German backline struggling to find stability in the past months.

 Loew has yet to settle on a central defensive partnership with Per Mertesacker, Jerome Boateng and Mats Hummels the strongest candidates for the two positions.